Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

-Baby cockroaches do not look much different from adult ones, just small in size.
+Baby cockroaches are small in size and do not look much different from adult ones.

-After getting out of the egg sac, they have a whitish color; once they grow, their skin darkens and turns deep brown.
+After getting out of the egg sac, they have a whitish colour; once they grow, their skin darkens and turns deep brown.

 Another important thing to notice is that little roaches do not have wings, and while growing, they shed their skin many times before reaching full maturity.

 Why do you see Baby Roaches in Bathroom?